SaadMain/Tableau-for-Data-Analytics-basics/README.md

 # Tableau-for-Data-Analytics-basics
-Covers two small projects with basic understanding to kick start with tableau
+Covers a few small projects with a basic understanding to kick start with Tableau